April 12, 2018

 The cost is $4 per student, and teachers and bus drivers are free.
 One chaperone per every 10 students is also admitted free.
 Classes can choose the 9:30 to 11:30 a.m. session or the 11:30 a.m. to 1:30 p.m. session.
 To register a class, contact Hunter’s Home by phone at 918-456-2751, or by email at email@example.com.

 Hunter’s Home, located at 19479 East Murrell Home Road in Park Hill, Okla., is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.